bwsw/sj-platform/SJDocs/source/Tutorial.rst

 2. Download and set up the platform and demo project.
 We'll set up the platform and the demo repositories downloading it from GitHub.

 3. Upload configurations and engines.
-The configurations should be uploaded to determine module performance.
+The configurations should be uploaded to determine the system work.
 The full list of all configurations can be viewed at the :ref:`Configuration` page.

    Engines are necessary for modules as they handle data flow making it into streams.